 With significant potential for favourable rates of return and previously instituted tax exemptions, Canadian Mortgage Investment Corporations (MIC’s) are increasingly becoming recognized as a low-risk method of investment.
 In 1972, the Residential Mortgage Financing Act was developed by the federal government to encourage private financing.
 The Act later functioned as a precursor to Section 130.1 of the federal Income Tax Act (ITA) which is responsible for setting out the “rules that apply to mortgage investment corporations and their shareholders”.[i]

 MICs were first established to provide investors with the opportunity to invest their money as shareholders into residential mortgages, and to own a portion of the MIC’s total portfolio.
 As a result, MICs have become known for their great advantages such as the direct flow-through of net income to investors with the exemption of corporate tax.[ii]
 MIC’s invest primarily in residential mortgages however mortgages in commercial, industrial, developmental and construction categories are also customary.
-Considering how volatile the stock market can be, the MIC is an excellent option for investors to receive consistent dividends while owning security against real property.
+Considering how volatile the stock market can be, the MIC is an excellent option for investors, particularly those who are interested in something similar to mortgage note investing, to receive consistent dividends while owning security against real property.

 Depending on the particular MIC, certain investment options such as RRSPs, RRIFs, DPSPs, or RESPs and TFSAs may be eligible for MIC investment, and distributions received on MIC investments held through these investment options are taxed according to their respective regulations.